hballington12/pbt/README.md

         - example: `-rot off 30 20`

     - `none` - Choose to not rotate the particle.
-This behaviour is identical to not including the "rot" argument.

         - example: `rot none`

-    - `multi` `<value>` - Choose to randomly orient the particle. <value> defines the number of orientations.
+    - `multi` `<value>` - Choose to randomly orient the particle. `<value>` defines the number of orientations.
 For reproducability, the random_seed subroutine can be used to set the random seed to a specified value, which will cause the random orientations to be reproducable.
+Since the Euler $\alpha$ angle has no effect on the 1-d scattering, it is set to 0 for orientation averaging.

         - example: `-rot multi 1000`